awesome-pro/neon-website/content/docs/get-started-with-neon/connect-neon.md

 ---
-title: Connecting Neon to your stack
+title: Connecting Unique to your stack
-subtitle: Learn how to integrate Neon into your application
+subtitle: Learn how to integrate Unique into your application
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.643Z'
 ---

-Using Neon as the serverless database in your tech stack means configuring connections.
+Using Unique as the serverless database in your tech stack means configuring connections.
 Whether it’s a direct connection string from your language or framework, setting environment variables for your deployment platform, connecting to ORMs like Prisma, or configuring deployment settings for CI/CD workflows, it starts with the connection.

 ## Connecting to your application

-This section provides connection string samples for various frameworks and languages, helping you integrate Neon into your tech stack.
+This section provides connection string samples for various frameworks and languages, helping you integrate Unique into your tech stack.

 <CodeTabs labels={["psql", ".env", "Next.js", "Drizzle", "Prisma", "Python", "Ruby", "Rust", "Go"]}>